M.2 Città di Ferrara: Development

-The airship was first introduced on 26 May 1913, and took flight for the first time on 13 July, after receiving important modifications to the nacelle.
-On 11 August the airship performed a test flight over the city of Rome, with an aircraft dropping incendiary devices over the airship, while the latter tried to avoid the attack by performing disengagement manoeuvres.
-On 26 August it made a two-hour test flight in Bracciano with the Minister of the Navy Enrico Millo on board.
-Once back in Vigna di Valle, the ship was then transferred to the Ferrara-San Luca Airport on 27 August, carrying out a 380 km flight in seven and a half hours under the command of Lieutenant Emanuele Ponzio and his crew: Lieutenant Giovanni Battista Carniglia, Sub-Lieutenant Giacinto Valerio and Chief Mechanic Antonio Mantero.
+The airship was completed on 26 May 1913, and took flight for the first time on 13 July, after receiving important modifications to the gondola.
+On 11 August the airship performed a test flight over Rome, with an aircraft dropping incendiary devices over the airship, while the latter tried to avoid the simulated attack by performing disengagement manoeuvres.
+On 26 August it made a two-hour test flight over Bracciano with the Minister of the Navy Enrico Millo on board.
+Once back in Vigna di Valle, the ship was then transferred to the Ferrara-San Luca Airport in the northern city of Ferrara on 27 August, carrying out a 380 km flight in seven and a half hours under the command of Lieutenant Emanuele Ponzio and his crew: Lieutenant Giovanni Battista Carniglia, Sub-Lieutenant Giacinto Valerio and Chief Mechanic Antonio Mantero.